aaronsaray/aaronsaray.com/_posts/2007-06-22-php5-object-oriented-properties-tested.markdown

 $myClassTest = new classTest();
 ```

+Error:

     **Fatal error**:  Call to protected classTest::__construct() from invalid context in **C:\DEVELOPMENT\temp\methodtest.php** on line **22**

-Ok great - this means that we can't run this construct - we can't create a new 'classTest' from outside of the class - this is awesome.
+Ok great - this means that we can't run this construct - we can't create a new `classTest` from outside of the class - this is awesome.
 This stops us from making new instances - so we'll moving to our singleton.
 Our constructor can still be called on allowed class creation.
 The reason this is important is that could reduce your code refactoring.
 Say, for example, you wish to refactor your base database class to be singleton, but the connection is created in the constructor, its a small change - create a singleton instance method, and make the constructor non-public.

-Lets move on.
+Let's move on.
 How do we get the same instance of this class?
-And lets make sure it ran?
+And let's make sure it ran?
 Finally, lets make sure that we're really singleton-y?
 Well, lets call an instance of the class, var dump it, sleep a bit, and call it again.
 To prove it, our first call should dump our protected variable with a timestamp when it was constructed.
 The second call should give the exact message...

 ```php?start_inline=1
 $myClassTest = classTest::getInstance();